 Natural History Museum

-This one is a no-brainer for any zoophilist or with an interest in the natural world.
+This one is a no-brainer for any zoophilist or anyone with an interest in the natural world.
 London’s Natural History Museum is a world-class visitor attraction and leader in science research, caring for more than 80 million objects spanning billions of years.
-In the Blue Zone, you’ll learn about dinosaurs, mammals and marine life; in the Green Zone it’s all about creepy crawlies and bird.
+In the Blue Zone, you’ll learn about dinosaurs, mammals and marine life; in the Green Zone, it’s all about creepy crawlies and birds.
 Over in the Red Zone, take a journey through the spectacular Earth sculpture and find out about human evolution.
 For those little monsters of your own, head to the Orange Zone and explore the Wildlife Garden while burning some energy.
 Find out what exhibitions are on, here.

 Get the best of both worlds, countryside and city, at one of London’s many city farms.
 Home to an array of animals and fun activities, it’s one of the top family days out to enjoy when the weather is good.
 In east London, there are city farms in Hackney, Kentish Town, Spitalfields, Stepney and Mudchute Park and City Farm (pictured).
 Head north and you’ll find Freightliners City Farm, with rare breed animals, a solar dome, beehive and sensory garden.
 Elsewhere, Hounslow Urban Farm also has a Soft Play Reflections Unit with music, smells and sounds created specifically for visitors with disabilities.
 If you’re staying central, Vauxhall City Farm is home to pigs, sheep, rabbits and ducks, plus an ecology area, herb and dye garden and picnic area.